conda/conda/docs/source/index.rst

 versions of software packages and their dependencies and switching easily between them.
 It works on Linux, OS X and Windows, and was created for Python programs but can package and distribute any software.

-Conda is included in Anaconda, Miniconda, and the Continuum subscriptions of Anaconda.
-It is also available on pypi, although that approach may not be as up-to-date.
+Conda is included in Anaconda and Miniconda.
+Conda is also included in the Continuum `subscriptions <https://www.continuum.io/anaconda-subscriptions>`_ of Anaconda, which provide on-site enterprise package and environment management for Python, R, Node.js, Java, and other application stacks.
+Conda is also available on pypi, although that approach may not be as up-to-date.

 * Miniconda is a small “bootstrap” version that includes only conda and conda-build, and installs Python.
 Over 720 scientific packages and their dependencies can be installed individually from the Continuum repository with